Bluebonnet Notes: 2021 Bluebonnet Forecast (Part II) - South Texas

 In Part I of this series we took a look at the rainfall and temperature data from the Big Bend in West Texas.
 In Part II we will look at the weather data from South Texas.
 For the purposes of this article, South Texas is defined as Atascosa County, DeWitt County, Gonzales County, Guadalupe County, Karnes County, and Wilson County.
+Although there are certainly plenty of other areas of South Texas where bluebonnets bloom, these are the areas with which I am most familiar.

 Seed germination period